Skip to Site Header Skip to Main Content Skip to Footer

 Are Electric Blankets Bad For You?

-Below we will discuss if electric blankets are safe, the potential risks of electric blanket dangers, how they may be bad for you, and safety tips if you continue to use your blanket.
+Below, we will discuss if electric blankets are safe, the potential risks of electric blanket dangers, how they may be bad for you, and safety tips and alternatives that can keep you just as warm.

 First and foremost, electric blankets have some side effects that can harm your health.
 Leading advocates for the disuse of modern electric blankets (due to the health risks) argue that using these products enhances your risk of a cancer diagnosis, [1] pregnancy problems for women, and decreased fertility in men.